d2si-oss/ooso/README.md

     </dependencies>
 ```

-You may add any dependency needed in subsequent steps.

-#### Classes to implement
+### 3-Classes to implement
-Below is a description of the classes you need to implement in order to run a MapReduce job
+Implement your `Mapper` and `Reducer`.
 - The class [Mapper](example-project/src/main/java/mapper/Mapper.java) is the implementation of your mappers.
 It must extend the `fr.d2si.serverless_mapreduce.mapper.MapperAbstract` class which looks like the following:
     ```java
     public abstract class MapperAbstract {
         public abstract String map(BufferedReader objectBufferedReader);
     }
     ```
     The `map` method receives a `BufferedReader` as a parameter which is a reader of the batch part that the mapper lambda processes.
 The Reader closing is done internally for you.

 - The class [Reducer](example-project/src/main/java/reducer/Reducer.java) is the implementation of your reducers.
 It must extend the `fr.d2si.serverless_mapreduce.reducer.ReducerAbstract` class which looks like the following:
     ```java